GluuFederation/flex/docs/install/agama/prerequisites.md

 ## Allow Gluu Endpoints Access in Flex

 - Flex requires outbound access to the following Gluu endpoints.
-- Please ensure these domains are whitelisted in the Flex environment
+Please ensure these domains are whitelisted in the Flex environment.
     - account.gluu.org
     - cloud.gluu.org